 Anxiety and Peace

 Anxiety can rob you of the enjoyment of life.
-The causes of anxiety are numerous: health issues, problems at work (or lack of it), finances (debt, unpaid bills and so on) and much else besides.
+The causes of anxiety are numerous: health issues, work (or lack of it), finances (debt, unpaid bills and so on) and much else besides.
 Some of the biggest causes of anxiety are those dealt with in today’s New Testament passage: relationships, marriage (or lack of it), sex (or lack of it), singleness and divorce.

 Speak to God about your anxietiesPsalm 94:12-23

 Do you know what it is like to experience great anxiety (v.19a)?

 The psalmist certainly did.
 He writes, ‘You grant… relief from days of trouble… When I said, “My foot is slipping,” your love, O Lord, supported me.
 When anxiety was great within me, your consolation brought joy to my soul’ (vv.13a,18–19).

 He goes on, ‘But the Lord has become my fortress, and my God the rock in whom I take refuge’ (v.22).